 Similarly, if you want to load removable device modules, you can use

-./run_tests.sh unittest runner performs a bunch of basic style and sanity checks.
+./run_tests.sh unittest runner performs a bunch of basic style and soundness checks.
 Run it against your code!

 The crosh shell runs in the same environment as the browser (same user/group, same Linux namespaces, etc...).
 So any tools you run in crosh, or information you try to acquire, must be accessible to the

 However, we rarely want crosh to actually execute tools directly.
 Instead, you should add D-Bus callbacks to the debugd daemon and send all requests to it.
 We can better control access in debugd and lock tools down.
 Then the only logic that exists in crosh is a D-Bus IPC call and then displays output from those programs.
 Discussion of debugd is out of scope here, so check out the /debugd/ directory instead.

 Anyone should feel free to pick up these ideas and try to implement them :).